kaspernissen/docs.humio.com/content/release_notes/_index.md

 ---

 ## 2018-04-XX
 Regular update release.
-Data migrations: No
+Data migrations: Yes
-Configuration Changes: Yes
+Configuration Changes: Yes  (Auth0 changes)
-Version: XXX
+Version: 1.0.59

 ### Added
 - Humio now support authenticating with [Google, Github and Atlassion/Bitbucket directly](/operation/installation/authentication#oauth), without the need to go through Auth0.
+This is part of our steps towards supporting GDPR for https://cloud.humio.com.
+There is no reason to send user information to a third party (Auth0).

 ### Configuration Changes

-If you are using Auth0 you must update your Auth0 Application configuration and re-configure Humio(or start using your OAuth identity provider directly):
+If you are using Auth0 you must update your Auth0 Application configuration and re-configure Humio(or start using your OAuth identity provider directly).
+We at Humio will be happy to help.
+Below configuration changes are only relevant if Auth0 is used for authentication:

 - Users that are authenticated through Auth0 will need to configure the `PUBLIC_URL` [configuration option](/operation/installation/configuration#public_url), you MUST add add `$PUBLIC_URL/auth/auth0` to the list of callback URLs in your Auth0 Application.
 - The Auth0 configuration properties `AUTH0_WEB_CLIENT_ID` and `AUTH0_WEB_CLIENT_SECRET` have been removed.